How is Hemp Harvested?

 - How hemp extract is made

-1 How to grow hemp and harvest it
+1 How to harvest hemp

 Our process starts with our non genetically modified seeds in one of the world’s largest hemp seed banks.
 Our breeding program ensures our seeds produce a unique formula that is rich in CBD.